Licensed to the Apache Software Foundation (ASF) under one

 async def stop(self) -> None:

-if self._poll_task is None or self._poll_task.done():
+if self._poll_task is not None and not self._poll_task.done():

 self._poll_task.cancel()